kubewarden/kubewarden.io/content/blog/2024/10/policy-groups.md

 message: "the service selector is not unique or the service is not owned by the foo team"
 ```

-In addition, all the evaluation details of each the group policies are sent as part
+In addition, all the evaluation details of each of the group policies are sent as part
 of the AdmissionResponse `.status.details.causes` as we will see later.

 ## Hands-on: Instantiating